For everybody in their busy lives, you need to invest in sharpening your tools, and you need to invest in longevity.Ryan Holmes

 But the most important point, and one I want you to grasp with both hands, at least two feet, and all your teeth is that the time expended and amount of stone consumed when sharpening by hand to a set level of sharpness at the last critical microns of a bulging bevel’s cutting edge is huge compared to a flat bevel.
 Sharpening using machines and/or honing jigs takes even longer.

 In addition to time and cost, another factor we need to consider is certainty, because if we are going to invest the time and stones to sharpen a tool, we need to be sure it will consistently achieve the same level of sharpness every time.
-Unfortunately, the sharpness of the bulging bevel is uncertain because, instead of guiding the blade to ensure consistent contact between steel and stone at the critical location on the cutting edge, the shape of the bulging bevel causes a significant number of strokes to be wasted on polishing a mound of metal that does nothing to make the blade sharper, but is simply in the way.
+Unfortunately, the sharpness of the bulging bevel is uncertain because, instead of guiding the blade to ensure consistent contact between steel and stone at the critical location on the cutting edge, the shape of the bulging bevel causes a significant number of strokes to be wasted on polishing an irrelevant mound of metal that does nothing to make the blade sharper, but is simply in the way.
 Not convinced?

-Consider the undeniable fact that, despite your best efforts, this irrelevant lump causes the blade to rock around on the stone’s surface like a boat over ocean swells, with the result that, given a fixed number of strokes, a high percentage of those strokes end up polishing the bulge instead of the cutting edge.
+Consider the undeniable fact that, despite your best efforts, this miserable lump causes the blade to rock around on the stone’s surface like a boat over ocean swells, with the result that, given a fixed number of strokes, a high percentage of those strokes end up polishing the bulge instead of the cutting edge.
 This is important because, once again, the last micron of the blade is the only part that actually does any cutting, not the bulge.

 Please don’t misunderstand.
-I’m not saying that you can’t create a fiendishly sharp edge on a blade with a bulging bevel.
+I’m not saying that you can’t create a fiendishly sharp edge on a blade with an obese bevel.
 I’m also not saying that, within reasonable parameters, a convex bevel cuts less efficiently or dulls quicker than the same blade with a flat bevel.
 It absolutely doesn’t, as my fellow student’s research showed.
 Allow me to restate and summarize the facts so there is no confusion.